-CLAN would like to thank the NSW Government for giving us the opportunity to comment on your current discussion paper.
-We applaud the NSW Government for abolishing the statute of limitations and for also recognising that there is further need for reform to better support Care Leavers and other child abuse victims.
-Currently, the civil litigation system is a minefield for Care Leavers and desperately needs to undergo changes before it becomes more accessible.
+CLAN would like to thank the WA Department of Justice for giving us the opportunity to comment on your current discussion paper.
+We applaud the WA Government for abolishing the statute of limitations and for also providing for the identification of a proper defendant.
+Obviously, the WA Government have also recognised the further need for reform to better support Care Leavers and other child abuse victims.
+Currently, the civil litigation system is a minefield for Care Leavers and desperately needs to undergo changes before it becomes more accessible and therefore just and equitable.